4 Steakhouse Chains Falling Out of Favor With Customers

-The last two years have been hard on the restaurant industry as a whole, but certain chains have come out on top during the course of the post-pandemic recovery.
-Turns out that when people decide to go out to dinner for the first time in a while, they want to go somewhere fancy, like a steakhouse.
-And many steakhouse chains are now finding themselves to be even more popular than they were back in 2019.
+The last few years have been hard on the restaurant industry as a whole, but certain chains have come out on top during the course of recovery in a post-pandemic world.
+Turns out that as people decide to go out to dinner more and more now, they want to go somewhere fancy, such as a steakhouse.
+As a result, many steakhouse chains are now even more popular than they were prior to the year 2020.

 According to an April 2022 report, sales at Texas Roadhouse and LongHorn Steakhouse were up 23% and 15%, respectively, on a two-year basis.
-And chains that were formerly downsizing, like Ruth's Chris and Outback, returned to growth in the last year.
+And chains that were formerly downsizing, like Ruth's Chris and Outback, returned to growth in 2022.
 In fact, Outback Steakhouse has plans to open as many as 100 new locations in the coming years.
 Similarly, Ruth's plans to open five to seven restaurants each year as it continues to grow, despite the planned closing of its iconic Times Square location.

 BLT Restaurants Group, the New York-based parent company of BLT Steak and BLT Prime steakhouses, applied for and received a $3.3 million Paycheck Protection Program (PPP) loan in 2020 with the hopes that it would cover their business for the duration of the pandemic.

 Unfortunately, BLT Restaurants Group lost $7.6 million in income that year and has still not been able to repay its loan.
-The federal government refused to forgive the company's loan, forcing the group to file for bankruptcy this year.
+The federal government refused to forgive the company's loan, forcing the group to file for bankruptcy in 2022.

 BLT Restaurants Group has already closed several of its restaurants, including BLT Prime and BLT Burger in Washington, D.C.; Casa Nonna and The Wayfarer in New York City; and BLT Steak in White Plains, N.Y.
 It remains unclear how the remaining locations will make out, four of which are located in Southeast Asia and one in the Caribbean.